-Syllabus: The purpose of this module is to deepen the understanding and application of professional practice within the context of interior design ensuring contract documentation, ethical practices and local legislations are considered in applied design projects.
+Credits: 20 (200 notional hours) CESM Code: 030206 Examination: Examined within the department, externally moderated.
+Syllabus: The purpose of the his module is to deepen the understanding and application of professional practice within the context of interior design ensuring contract documentation, ethical practices and local leg slations are considered in applied design projects.

-Syllabus: This module integrates theory into practice by combining research and complex problem identification with design thinking, requiring students to apply research within a given topic to creative design solutions using innovative and appropriate methods.
+Credits: 20 (200 notional hours) CESM Code: 030206 Examination: Examined within the department, externally moderated.
+Syllabus: This module integra ates theory into practice by combining research and complex problem identification with de esign thinking, requiring students to apply research within a given topic to creative design solution ons using innovative and appropriate methods.